 It’s important to get the right liability coverage limits for your car.
 All states have minimum legal requirements that all drivers should meet, but how much insurance you need to carry will depend on your current assets as well as the state you live in.

-If you have a high risk of being involved in accidents and are financially well, you should carry high liability coverage.
-It also lowers the risk of losing your assets in case a lawsuit is filed against you.
+If you have a high risk of being involved in accidents and are financially secure, you should carry high liability coverage.
+It also lowers the risk of losing your assets if a lawsuit is filed against you.